Postdoctoral Researcher, Psychological Science Accelerator, Ashland University

 Target audience includes but is absolutely not limited to: new faculty who have no one in their lab yet, ex-academics who now work in industry, freelance sci-commers/consultants, people who are in a toxic lab, people between jobs, & keen undergrads.

-To join, just email me (see email address at top of page) or DM us on twitter.
+To join, just email me (see email address at top of page).

 The name "Nowhere Lab" is inspired by the Beatles song "Nowhere Man" about Jeremy Hillary Boob, PhD.